Sinistar: Development

-Sinistar was the first game with stereo sound (in the sit-down version), with two independent front and back sound boards for this purpose.
-It also uses a 49-way optical joystick that Williams produced specifically for this game.
+Sinistar uses a 49-way optical joystick that Williams produced specifically for this game.

-The voice of Sinistar was recorded by radio personality John Doremus and played through an HC-55516 CVSD decoder.
+Sinistar's dialogue was voiced by radio personality John Doremus while its roar was created from a previously existing stock recording of a gorilla.
+The audio played through an HC-55516 CVSD decoder.

 Sinistar contains a bug that grants the player many lives (ships).
 It happens only if the player is down to one life and the Sinistar is about to eat the player's ship.
 If a warrior ship shoots and destroys the ship at this moment, it immediately takes the player to zero lives, and the Sinistar eating the player subtracts another life.
 Since the number of lives is stored in the game as an 8-bit unsigned integer, the subtraction from zero will cause the integer to wrap around to the largest value representable with 8 bits, which is 255 in decimal.